sfajfer/Master-of-Gu/gu index/Gu Index.md

 Health: 16

-Food: 5 grams of silver soaked in tears (1 primeval stone)
+Food: 5 g of silver soaked in tears (1 primeval stone)

 Effect: Can only be activated as a reaction to getting hit by an attack or missing an attack against another creature.
 Regain 4 hit points.